 we added new products to the range in response to Covid-19 crisis.

 Single sink units like our HSE, Neptune and Obbe units are typically used inside plastic, mains-free portable toilets, but they are also used elsewhere as extra hand washing solutions.
 They simply need to be fastened back against a wall or partition for stability.
 The HSE and Neptune sinks feature a forearm-sized bowl compliant with the HSE bowl size requirements for a construction site.
 The Obbe bowl is smaller and is suitable for event toilets.
+The Helios sink also features a urinal, which is "flushed" by grey water from the sink.
+It's a superb way to reduce and "soiling" of the toilet seat area in shared toilets.

 Whereas they would normally be primed and refilled by a toilet rental company in their “usual” portable toilet environment, alternative solutions are easily arranged.